-Kudzu is a perennial invasive vine that was introduced in the United States from Asia in 1876.
-For a long time, it was viewed as a “wonder plant”—in the 1930’s the government paid landowners in the southeastern United States eight dollars per acre to plant kudzu for erosion control and cattle grazing.
+Kudzu is a perennial invasive vine first introduced to the United States from its native Asia in 1876.
+For a long time, it was viewed as a “wonder plant"—in fact, in the 1930s, the government paid landowners in the southeastern United States $8 per acre to plant kudzu for erosion control and cattle grazing.

-But kudzu was the plant version of a Trojan horse of the worst kind.
-It is a highly invasive species that smothers other vegetation, including native plants.
-The vine can grow up to 100 feet long into the crown of the tallest trees, depriving them of light and choking them, or making them collapse from the sheer weight of the vine, which can reach ten inches in diameter.
-It engulfs even man-made structures such as power lines, road signs, and buildings.
+Little did they know, kudzu would pose a big problem.
+It is a highly invasive species that has a tendency to smother other vegetation, including native plants.
+The kudzu vine grows quickly and can reach up to 100 feet in length, crawling into the crown of the tallest trees and depriving them of light, choking them, or making them collapse from sheer weight.
+It can also engulf man-made structures such as power lines, road signs, and buildings.

 |Botanical Name||Pueraria montana var. lobata|